Probing the limits of quantum theory with quantum information at subnuclear scales: Introduction

-It is commonly expected that if there are any deviations from the standard quantum theory, then they might be related to the nature of the gravitational field.
+It is usually expected that if there are any deviations from the standard quantum theory, then they might be related to the nature of the gravitational field \cite{OR}.
 This assumption points to two physical regimes of interest.
-The first one is determined by extremely short distances of the order of Planck length $1.6 \times 10^{-35}$~m or exceedingly large energies around the Planck energy $1.2 \times 10^{19}$ GeV \cite{DSR,QGPhenomenology,QG_optics}.
+The first one is determined by extremely short distances of the order of Planck length $1.6 \cdot 10^{-35}$~m or exceedingly large energies around the Planck energy $1.2 \cdot 10^{19}$ GeV \cite{DSR,QGPhenomenology,QG_optics}.
 The second regime involves quantum superposition of macroscopic objects of size $\gtrsim10^{-6}$ m and mass $\gtrsim10^6$ GeV/$c^2$ \cite{OR,LimitsQM}.
 No experiment probing either of these domains has so far hinted at any new physics beyond the standard quantum theory \cite{Holometer_res2016,Superpos2019,Diosi21}.

-Yet there exists another physical regime, which may hide surprises -- the interior of a nucleon.
-It is governed by the strong nuclear force, characterised by length scales of order of $10^{-15}$~m and energies in the GeV range.
-Its key properties are well understood within the modern paradigm of quantum field theory.
-However, all of our empirical knowledge about the nucleon's interior is based on high-energy scattering experiments typically involving $\sim10^{11}$ particles.
-In stark contrast, experiments probing the quantum foundations require precise measurements of individual particles (see \cite{AspectBell2015} and references therein).
-Our central hypothesis assumes that new unforeseen effects might be concealed by abundant pair creation processes dominating in high energy collisions.
-We claim that new insights into the nature of the strong interaction could be gained via precise quantum engineering experiments at the few-particle level.
+Yet, there exists another physical regime which may hide surprises.
+It is the interior of the nucleon, governed by the strong nuclear force, characterised by length scales of the order of $10^{-15}$~m and energies in the GeV range.
+Its key properties are well understood within the established theory of quantum chromodynamics (QCD).
+The latter draws a complex picture of the nucleon consisting of three valence quarks immersed in a sea of gluons and virtual quark--antiquark pairs \cite{Nucleon2001}.
+This makes the nucleon an intriguing quantum system, very dissimilar to the ones encountered in atomic physics.
+In particular, the natural expectation that the spins of the three constituent quarks add up to the nucleon's spin fails.
+The actual spin structure of the nucleon is much more convoluted, with the gluons' total angular momentum contributing up to 50\% of the total spin budget \cite{Bass2005,Bass2013,Spin21}.

-From the viewpoint of information processing a nucleon is a very intriguing system, unlike the ones encountered in atomic physics.
-The well-established theory of quantum chromodynamics draws a complex picture of the nucleon consisting of three valence quarks immersed in a sea of gluons and virtual quark--antiquark pairs \cite{Nucleon2001}.
-In particular, gluons' total angular momentum constitute up to 50\% of nucleon's spin \cite{Bass2005,Bass2013,Spin2019,Spin21}.
-This provokes the question: How is the coherent quantum information distributed and processed within nucleons?
-Given the significant role played by the gluons, one should expect a high accumulation of degrees of freedom in a tiny volume.
-Our proposal aims at testing whether the nature of these degrees of freedom is quantum.